 "The rhetoric from the leader of the Cuban revolution, and the face of anti-U.S. resistance, is not unexpected," Labott wrote.
 "But it underscores the long-standing tensions at play as Washington and Havana work to thaw the decades-long chill in relations."

-Earlier on Friday, Democracy Now! hosted scholar and writer Carlos Alzugaray Treto, a former Cuban diplomat, and author Peter Kornbluh, director of the Cuba Documentation Project at the National Security Archive at George Washington University, to further discuss the historic development, its potential ramifications, and the issues that still need to be addressed.
+Earlier on Friday, Democracy Now! hosted scholar and writer Carlos Alzugaray Treto, a former Cuban diplomat, and author Peter Kornbluh, director of the Cuba Documentation Project at the National Security Archive at George Washington University, to further discuss the historical development, its potential ramifications, and the issues that still need to be addressed.

 "I think that how we are looking at it is trying to get an answer to--the question is what kind of change this represents," Treto said.
 "Is this only a change of tactics to continue trying to overthrow the Cuban government by different means?
-I call it the Roberta Flack strategy--'killing me softly with your song'."
+I call it the Roberta Flack strategy--' killing me softly with your song'."

 Watch the segment below: